JSjulio/TheArrowGame/README.md

+# theArrowGame - Development Setup
+This repo is used to build the Fronted and Backend of theArrowGame.
+It is created as a failsafe.
+Work from this repo will be merged to main once complete.

-# Phaser Parcel Template
+## Phaser Parcel Template

-This is a Phaser 3 project template that uses Parcel for bundling.
-It supports hot-reloading for quick development workflow and includes scripts to generate production-ready builds.
+theArrowGame uses a Phaser 3 project template that uses Parcel for bundling the frontend.
+Parcel allows for hot-reloading enabling for quick development workflow and includes scripts to generate production-ready builds.

-## theArrowGame - Development Setup

 ### Ports